-DIY Furniture Plans to Build a Mini Spice Rack
+DIY Furniture Plans – Organize and Display Spice Jars with a Mini Spice Rack

 Since I’ve really been into clean eating and cooking, I needed a way to keep my spices neatly organized.
 I found some tiny Mason jars at Target that were perfect for spices and I needed a a way to store them.
 I created the DIY furniture plans to build a Mini Spice Rack specifically for the tiny jars and the plan is also customizable for other sized jars by just changing the width, height and depth.
 I used decorative punched aluminum on the back and metal ribbon (purchased from Hobby Lobby) on the front to act as retainers.
 This is an inexpensive build that costs very little and can be completed in a couple of hours.